SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **getAPITeamsJoinableMe**
 > List getAPITeamsJoinableMe()

-Get all joinable teams for a user excluding teams they are already a part of
+Get all joinable teams for a user excluding teams they are already a part of.

 ### Parameters
 This endpoint does not need any parameter.